The Way Era (1880-1936)

 This means when Arthur E G Way was at the property, both the “lady of the house” and the “head of household” at Ashton Court were his first cousins.
 Edgar Way, Arthur’s uncle, took over the running of the Ashton Court Estate from Arthur’s father and was the estate’s steward when Arthur lived at the property we are concerned with.

 Greville Smyth was a notable Victorian naturalist famed for his large collection of taxidermy and other natural history specimens, most of which were kept in a private purpose-built museum at Ashton Court.
-It was one of the best collections in the country and was eventually given to Bristol Museum and Galleries.
+It was one of the best collections in the country, and easily the largest assembled in the West Country.
+He acquired two eggs of the (as of 1844), extinct great auk, some of the rarest and most expensive preserved specimens a Victorian collector could get his hands on.

 Leigh Woods Land Company signatures on first deeds: